-Students may receive Federal Direct Loans each term that they are enrolled at least half-time (2 classes for bachelor or master students; 1 class for doctoral students).
+Students may receive Federal Direct Loans each term that they are enrolled at least half-time (2 classes for bachelor, master or those enrolled in preparatory courses; 1 class for doctoral students).
 Federal Direct Loans allow for repayment after the student graduates or drops below half-time enrollment.
 These loans include:

 Subsidized Loans -Interest will be paid by the federal government while the student is enrolled at least half-time and until the student graduates.
-These loans are available for bachelor students only who demonstrate financial need.
+These loans are available for students that demonstrate financial need.
+Only bachelor students and those enrolled in preparatory courses are eligible for these loans.

 Unsubsidized Loans - Interest will be paid by the student.
 The student can pay the interest while in school (recommended) or allow the interest to capitalize into the loan, which the student will pay once the repayment period begins.
-These loans are available for bachelor, master, and doctoral students.
+These loans are available for all degree seeking students and those enrolled in preparatory courses.